maximeYon/MMD/methods/dtd_pake/readme.txt

-Estimate microscopic anisotropy by utilizing the erf model.
+Estimate microscopic anisotropy by utilizing the dtd_pake model.

 Assumes powder averaging and axisymmetric b-tensors